peterdell/atariwiki/content/CAS_to_WAV_and_WAV_to_CAS/index.md

+---
+title: CAS to WAV and WAV to CAS
+---
 # CAS to WAV and WAV to CAS

 The command to convert a WAV file to a CAS file with a8cas (PC version) is: